gchure/phd/docs/src/chapter_04/section_10_methods.md

 After the final wash, the cell pellet was resuspended in 1 mL of M9 medium and diluted ten-fold.
 A 1 $\mu$L aliquot of the diluted mixture was then spotted onto an agarose substrate containing the appropriate carbon source.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The remaining bacterial cultures (autofluorescence control, constitutive expression control, and the ATC-induced samples) were diluted ten-fold into sterile M9 medium.This dilution was thoroughly mixed and 1 $\mu$L aliquots were spotted onto agarose substrates lacking the carbon source.
+The remaining bacterial cultures (autofluorescence control, constitutive expression control, and the ATC-induced samples) were diluted ten-fold into sterile M9 medium.
+This dilution was thoroughly mixed and 1 $\mu$L aliquots were spotted onto agarose substrates lacking the carbon source.